Jude Kelly

 Judith "Jude" Pamela Kelly, CBE (born March 1954), is a British theatre director and producer.
-She is a director of the WOW Foundation, which organises the annual Women of the World Festival, founded in 2010 by Kelly.
+She founded the annual Women of the World Festival in 2010.
 From 2006 to 2018, she was Artistic Director of the Southbank Centre in London.
+Since 2025, she has been Master of St Catherine's College, Oxford.

 Early life and education

 Jude Kelly was born in Liverpool, and her love of theatre dates back to her childhood there, where she would put on plays in her backyard with the neighbours' children: "I've always had a passion for telling a story," she has said.
-She attended Calder High School for Girls, until she was 13, when it became part of Quarry Bank Comprehensive School, where she was taught by John Lennon's old headmaster, William Pobjoy, who encouraged his pupils to be creative.
-Already determined to become a director, she chose to study drama at The University of Birmingham, one of a small number of single honours degree courses available at the time.
-Kelly graduated with a BA in Drama and Theatre Arts from Birmingham in 1975 where she was a contemporary of comedienne, writer and actress Victoria Wood.
+She attended Calder High School for Girls until she was 13, when it became part of Quarry Bank Comprehensive School, where she was taught by John Lennon's old headmaster, William Pobjoy, who encouraged his pupils to be creative.
+Already determined to become a director, she studied drama at The University of Birmingham, one of a small number of single honours degree courses available at the time.
+Kelly graduated with a BA in Drama and Theatre Arts from Birmingham in 1975 where she was a contemporary of comedian, writer and actress Victoria Wood.